open-mmlab/mmcv/README.md

 Note that the local compiling may take up to 10 mins.

 If you would like to build MMCV from source, please refer to the [guide](https://mmcv.readthedocs.io/en/latest/build.html).

+## FAQ

+If you face some installation issues, CUDA related issues or RuntimeErrors, you may first refer to this [Trouble Shooting Page](https://mmcv.readthedocs.io/en/latest/trouble_shooting.html).